 If involved in a collision, you should collect the following information from the other drivers involved:

 - Name, address, and phone number

-- License number and province
+- License number, province and expiration

 - VIN and license plate number

 - Insurance company, policy, agent and number

 If the owner of the vehicle is not the driver, get the owner’s name, address, and phone number as well.

 Record Accident Information

 Before you leave the scene of the accident, you should record an outline of how the collision occurred.
 Each time we recall a memory, we unconsciously alter it, so the sooner you write down the facts, the more closely it will resemble the truth.

 You should record details like the direction your vehicle and the vehicle with which it collided were travelling, each of their speeds, the location of the collision, and the road conditions.
 Additionally, you should note any signals the other driver made of their intent to proceed as well as how each of you interacted with relevant traffic controls (stop signs, lights, lane markings, et c…).